microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Administration/DeviceManagement.Administration/docs/v1.0-beta/Update-MgDeviceManagementVirtualEndpointUserSetting.md

 	}
 	LocalAdminEnabled = $false
 }
-Update-MgDeviceManagementVirtualEndpointUserSetting -CloudPcUserSettingId $cloudPcUserSettingId -BodyParameter $params
+Update-MgBetaDeviceManagementVirtualEndpointUserSetting -CloudPcUserSettingId $cloudPcUserSettingId -BodyParameter $params
 ```

-This example shows how to use the Update-MgDeviceManagementVirtualEndpointUserSetting Cmdlet.
+This example shows how to use the Update-MgBetaDeviceManagementVirtualEndpointUserSetting Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS